 You have the right to get your vehicle repaired at body shop of your own choosing.
 In addition to facilities suggested by your insurance company, consider a quality AAA Approved Auto Repair shop.
 AAA’s network of repair shops are inspected annually, and vetted for affordability, expertise, cleanliness and so much more.
 There are hundreds in the Northeast and thousands across the country, so they can help no matter where the accident occurs.

 If you are involved in a crash that involves an unattended vehicle or property, take action to inform the owner.
-If you cannot locate the owner, attach a written notice of the collision to the vehicle or property, being sure to include your contact information and information listed above.
-Do not run from the scene, which is a very serious offense in most states, punishable by huge fines and possible jail time.
-That is not what to do after a car crash.
+If you can’t find the owner, attach a written notice of the collision to the vehicle or property, being sure to include your contact information and information listed above.
+Do not run from the scene, which is a very serious offense in most states, punishable by fines and possible jail time.

 Be prepared to assume legal and financial responsibility after a car crash.
 Resist letting your emotions get in the way of deciding who is at fault and never let yourself be pressured into admitting fault.
 If you feel it’s necessary, you can consult with an attorney before giving a statement.